IgniteUI/indigo-design-docfx/en/components/chips.md

 # Chip

-Use the Chip Component as a compact visual shown in an obround to display tags and people information e.g. for the recipients of an email.
+THIS IS MY TESTUse the Chip Component as a compact visual shown in an obround to display tags and people information e.g. for the recipients of an email.
 The Chip is visually identical to the [Ignite UI for Angular Chip Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/chip.html)

 ## Chip Demo